 It became a popular retreat house for many Catholic High Schools.
 Virtually every Catholic HS from the Eisenhower in Chicago to Kankakee held retreats at SMRH.
 In the 1980s the Slovenian Chorale group, Slovenska Pesem, directed by Fr.
 Vendelin Spendov, OFM began holding its weekly Sunday practices for over a decade in the dining room.
 They even watched the 1985 Super Bowl from the dining room of the retreat house,

 In 1967, a new ministry was started by Fr.
-Mark Sedlak, OFM one that was continued by Brother Robert Hocevar, OFM and then Fr.
+Dan Sedlar, OFM one that was continued by Brother Robert Hocevar, OFM and then Fr.
 Blase Chemazar, OFM.
 This was a ministry to Alcoholics Anonymous.
 Fr.
-Mark himself found sobriety in AA and he discerned a need for a weekend retreat for the AA community.
+Dan himself found sobriety in AA and he discerned a need for a weekend retreat for the AA community.
 With the help of fellow priests in the AA program, they created a weekend retreat which focused on the 12 step process.

 The AA program itself does not endorse any religious denomination.
 There is belief that a higher being is necessary to bring hope to an alcoholic to help them to sobriety and maintain that state.
 The 12 step retreats held in St. Mary’s Retreat House are for AA members who believe that their higher being is God.
-There are three groups who in 2019 will be celebrating their 51st year of holding retreats in the SMRH.
+There are three groups who in 2021 are celebrating their 53 year of holding retreats in the SMRH.
 Some of these men split off and formed a group that has meet continuously on a weekly basis since 1967.

 Fr.
 Blase died in April of 2017 and there was a concern that the SMRH would close.
 The Franciscans have made a commitment to continue this ministry with the help of the Deacons who are members of Hopes on the Way of the Chicago Archdiocese.
 The house has been cleaned and renovated with the support of volunteers from local parishes and the AA community who have thrown themselves into cleaning, decluttering and providing the needed repairs to a building that sees about 1,000 retreatants a year.